JetBrains/teamcity-documentation/topics/build-agent.md

 All agents connected to the server must have unique agent names.

 Only users with certain roles can manage agents.
-See [Role and Permission](role-and-permission.md) for more information.
+See [this article](managing-roles-and-permissions.md) for more information.

 For a build agent configuration, refer to [this section](configure-agent-installation.md).